shardeum/explorer-server/README.md

   - POST _<host:port>/usage/enable_ **Enable the usage and start saving usage data**
   - POST _<host:port>/usage/disable_ **Disable the usage and reset usage data**
   - GET _<host:port>/usage/metrics_ **Provide usage data in the JSON format**

+## Health Check

+GET `/is-alive` this endpoint returns 200 if the server is running.
+GET `/is-healthy` currently the same as `/is-alive` but will be expanded

 # Contributing